Real Change: Vendors

 Anyone may be a Real Change vendor.
 However, most are poor or unable to hold a regular job due to physical disability, mental illness, criminal records, or other issues.
 After attending an orientation and signing a code of conduct, Vendors get their first 10 papers free.
-They then buy the paper for sixty cents and sell it for two dollars keeping the difference, plus any tips.
+The original price of the paper was $1, starting in the late 1990s.
+From 2013-2026, vendors purchased the paper for sixty cents and sold it for two dollars keeping the difference.
+As of 2026, vendors purchase the paper for $1.25 and sell it for the cover price of $4, plus any tips.
 The paper has an average of 350 to 400 active vendors each month and there as many as 800 vendors in a year, if occasional vendors are included.

 Most vendors sell within Seattle proper, although some sell in the Eastside, as far north as Bellingham, and as far south as Olympia, WA.
 Vendors may sell without restriction on sidewalks and public spaces, and sometimes need to obtain permission to sell in commercial areas like malls.
 Several vendors are very successful, selling as many as 2,000 papers a month and being known as "fixtures" in the community, however most sell far less than that.
 Real Change's "turf system" allows vendors selling over 300 papers per month to have priority at certain spots; according to Harris, this system allows buyer-vendor relationships to grow and for vendors to become well known in communities, and can minimize conflict and competition between vendors.

 Not all the vendors of Real Change are homeless, several are able to afford an apartment by selling the paper and others share accommodations with others.
 Like Washington, D.C.'s Street Sense, Real Change does not screen incoming vendors for income or living situation, nor does it "retire" vendors after they have obtained stable housing.
 The paper's staff have stated, however, that the majority of vendors are living in poverty and no vendors are "living in the bling-bling" from selling papers.